top of page

 Home of the Ravens

 The city of Baltimore has a history of winning teams.
 The Baltimore Colts won the NFL Championship game before the Super Bowl even existed, in 1958 and 1959, as well as the Super Bowl in 1971.
 The Baltimore Stars of the USFL were led by coach Jim Mora to that league’s championship in 1985, the final year of the league and team.
-And of course, the well-loved Canadian Football franchise, the Baltimore CFL Colts/Stallions won in 1995, before the Ravens came to town and prompted their move to Montreal to become the Alouettes.
+And of course, the well-loved Canadian Football franchise, the Baltimore CFL Colts/Stallions, won in 1995, before the Ravens came to town and prompted their move to Montreal, where they became the Alouettes.
 Those seven championships show that Baltimore is a hard-nosed football town with a history of success.

-After playing their first two years at venerable old Memorial Stadium, the team has made what is now known as M&T Bank Stadium home.
-The 71,008-seat stadium has been renovated many times over the years.
-The team updates the stadium in many ways from year to year and the stadium always feels fresh and new.
+After playing their first two years at the venerable old Memorial Stadium, the team has made what is now known as M&T Bank Stadium home.
+The 70,745-seat stadium has undergone numerous renovations over the years.
+The team continually updates the stadium in many ways each year, and it always feels fresh and new.

 Food & Beverage 5

-The Ravens have good quality concession stands around the stadium.
-Many stands offering options such as beer, chili bowl, pizza, and hot dogs are all nice options.
-Stands tend to have generic names, such as Goal Line Grill, Kickoff Classics, and the Chesapeake Market.
-There are also outposts of local favorites such as Attman’s Deli and Jimmy’s Famous Seafood.
-A good choice at Attman’s is their corned beef or hot pastrami sandwich .
+The Ravens have good-quality concession stands around the stadium.
+Many stands offer options such as beer, chili bowls, pizza, and hot dogs.
+Stands have generic names, such as Goal Line Grill, Kickoff Classics, and the Chesapeake Market.
+There are also outposts of local favorites, as well as Shake Shack.

 There are also a few full-service bars scattered around offering top-shelf spirits and premium drinks.
 Several kiosks also sell a variety of domestic and craft beers.

-The stadium has followed the lead of Atlanta and has begun to offer many lower-priced, value options.
+The stadium has followed Atlanta's lead and begun offering many lower-priced, value options.
 This has made an already good food experience even better.

 Atmosphere 5

-From the Ravenswalk area outside of the stadium to the purple seats and concourse lighting, the Ravens have set a fine stage for the enjoyment of NFL football.
-Expect the games to be loud inside the walls of the stadium.
-Every play, whether it be on defense or offense, will have the fans screaming at every detail.
-Even special team plays are paid attention to in great detail.
+From the Ravenswalk area outside the stadium to the purple seats and concourse lighting, the Ravens have set a fine stage for enjoying NFL football.
+Expect the games to be loud inside the stadium.
+Every play, whether on defense or offense, will have fans screaming at every detail.
+Even memorable team plays are carefully reviewed.
 The fans are knowledgeable about all aspects of the game.

 Make sure to be in this area when the Baltimore Ravens Marching Band makes its way towards the game.
-One favorite here is the cocktail bar offering decent price drinks and a pretty impressive Bloody Mary bar.
+One favorite here is the cocktail bar, which offers decent-priced drinks and a pretty impressive Bloody Mary bar.

 The large video boards, known as RavensVision, past both end zones, are amazing visual spectacles.
 The vertical screens in each corner enhance the game viewing options.